kwal0203/RedTeamGO/README.md

 # RedTeamGO

 ## Overview
-RedTeamGO is a comprehensive system for evaluating Large Language Models (LLMs) through automated testing of toxicity and bias detection.
+RedTeamGO is a proof of concept system for evaluating Large Language Models (LLMs) through automated testing of toxicity and bias detection.
 The system provides both batch processing capabilities for systematic evaluation and real-time analysis for interactive testing.

 ## Features
 - **Toxicity Detection:** Evaluates model outputs for harmful or toxic content